brentgroves/repsys/volumes/python/oam/notes.md

 ## Goal

-Use the easily updated "Oil adds to Machines.xlsx" spreadsheet which has one row with machine/oil_type/line and oil quantity for each day of the month to update the Structures OAM data lake table with a PySpark notebook.
+Use the easily updated "Oil adds to Machines.xlsx" spreadsheet which has one row with machine/oil_type/line and oil quantity for each day of the month to update the Structures OAM data lake or warehouse table with a PySpark notebook.

+## Warehouse Data Model

+- created excel star schema diagram
+- created CSV fact table
+- no dim tables yet
+- optional cost slowly changing dimension

 ## CSV creation overview